virgili0/Virgilio/README.md

 # About Specializatons

-In this section of the repo I organize and collect for you some **Specializations**.
-They are optional but highly recommended, and you need them in order to expand day-by-day your skillset and your expertise.

 You can take them in order or choosing the one that most fits to you and your inclinations, but **I recommend you** to walk through them all at least once.

-I've planned two type of Specializations:
+I've planned two types of Specializations:

 - Data Specializations
   - Data Preprocessing  [**Now under construction**]